Indoor Plants

 • Caregivers can photograph a struggling indoor plant before asking a garden center for help.
 A likely name makes the conversation more precise.

-Plant identifier for houseplants apps compared
+Houseplant identifier apps compared

 Houseplant users usually need fast naming, simple care context, and a mobile camera workflow.
 The app is available through the download Lens App page for iOS and Android.